 We cut out TV entirely when we were living in the RV, but now that we’re on the sailboat, we’ve been watching it a little bit more.
 Still, I’m probably only watching an hour or two a week.

 The thing is, though, I used to watch way too much TV, and I know that cutting back on TV is a great way to simplify your life as it helps you regain some of your time.
 In fact, the average person watches about 35 hours of TV a week, so just think about what you could do with just half of those hours back every week.

 Reclaiming some of those hours will allow you to spend more time with your friends and family, work on side hustles, get outside and enjoy the world around you, and more.

-Spending a few hours less each week in front of the TV is one of the easier ways to simplify your life in 2019.
+Spending a few hours less each week in front of the TV is one of the easier ways to simplify your life.

 4. Finally stop paying for cable.

-If you are trying to watch less TV as one of the ways to simplify your life in 2019, then cutting the cable is a good step in the right direction.
+If you are trying to watch less TV as one of the ways to simplify your life, then cutting the cable is a good step in the right direction.
 We’ve lived cable free for several years, and we’ve never regretted that.

 If you aren’t ready to quit paying for TV all together, there are lots of options that allow you to only pay, usually much less than cable, for the shows you want.